 Next, assess the condition of any tile flooring that you may have.
 If you notice any cracks or stains, replace the dingy tiles and polish off the rest of the tile flooring for a sparkly finish.

-If you have old wood flooring that is starting to look janky, get the floorboards refinished.
+If you have old wood flooring that is starting to look its age, get the floorboards refinished.
 In a study that was conducted by the National Association of Realtors, it was discovered that refinishing hardwood floors recovers 100 percent of the cost at resale.
 If you bypass the process of refinishing the floors and decide to replace them altogether, you’ll recuperate 91 percent of the cost at resale.
-Talk about a worthwhile investment.
+Talk about a worthwhile investment for homeowners.

 Banish Those Popcorn Ceilings

 Can we all agree that stucco ceilings (aka popcorn ceilings) are the worst?
 They are such an eyesore and their archaic nature will significantly date your house.
 Some home buyers even consider stucco to be a deal breaker when purchasing a home.
 Removing stucco can be labor intensive and expensive but it is well worth the time and effort to modernize your living space.

 Here’s a trick to alleviating removal costs: Opt to scrape off the popcorn ceiling yourself.
 However, before you get started, please have your ceiling tested for asbestos.
 If it tests positive, you will need to get the removal completed by a professional.